 Around every 5 years, the time for next-generation consoles arrive.
 When this happens, console owners are pressured into upgrading (like PS4 owners, who are currently desperate to get their hands on a PS5).

 With PCs, though, there are no upgrades that you need to make – as every PC is different.
-There are so many different manufacturers of PCS, from Lenovo to Microsoft, which means no company holds a monopoly over the market.
+There are so many different manufacturers of PCS which now use state of the art tools like this CNC plasma cutting device, from Lenovo to Microsoft, which means no company holds a monopoly over the market.

 4. More Virtual Reality (VR) options